Raytchellee/hi-weather/README.md

 Have questions or feedback?
 Open an issue on GitHub.

-Thank you for using Weather Forecast!
+Thank you for using Hi Weather Forecast!